friday963/aws-security-specialty-notes/README.md

         - Has both inbound and outbound rules.
     - NACL
         - Stateless
-        - Proccessed in order of rules.
+        - Processed in order of rules.
 4. VPC Peering
     - Keeps traffic private between internal VPC resources.
     - Must not have overlapping CIDR blocks.